-Believe it or not, there is no shortage of cynics when it comes to the view that men and women are paid differently, even when they’re producing work that is equal in both quality and impact.
+Believe it or not, there is no shortage of cynics when it comes to the gender pay gap, or the idea that men and women are paid differently even when they’re producing work that is equal in both quality and impact.

-This perspective exists despite the seemingly indisputable data from organizations all over the globe — ranging from the World Economic Forum to LinkedIn to Glassdoor — revealing that women still only make roughly 80 cents for every $1 earned by men.
+This perspective on gender discrimination exists despite the seemingly indisputable data from organizations all over the globe — ranging from the World Economic Forum to LinkedIn to Glassdoor — revealing that women still only make roughly 82 cents for every $1 earned by men.

-What the naysayers will tell you is that the gap in earnings between men and women can be thoughtfully rationalized — that it’s a “pipeline” issue explained by men and women who freely choose entirely divergent professional paths.
+What the naysayers will tell you is that the gender wage gap between men and women can be thoughtfully rationalized, They claim it’s a “pipeline” issue explained by men and women who freely choose entirely divergent professional paths.

 The ‘Pipeline’ Argument